FlavScents AInsights Entry for Alpha-Ionone (CAS: 127-41-3)

 8. Practical Insights for Formulators

-Alpha-ionone is valued for its ability to impart a natural violet-like aroma, making it a staple in both flavor and fragrance formulations.
-It synergizes well with other floral and fruity notes, enhancing the overall profile.
-Formulators should be cautious of its stability under extreme conditions and avoid overuse, which can lead to an overpowering scent or flavor.
-It is often under-utilized in complex formulations where its subtlety can add depth.
+Alpha-ionone is valued for its ability to impart a natural violet note, enhancing both floral and fruity compositions.
+It synergizes well with other floral and fruity compounds, such as beta-ionone and methyl ionone.
+Formulators should be cautious of overuse, as its intense aroma can dominate a blend.
+It is often under-utilized in complex formulations where subtlety is required.

 Citation hooks: FlavScents; industry practice